zwubbena/hb2-fiie-funding-package/README.md

 ### Q: How does the fiscal agent model work for SSAs?

-**A:** In an SSA, member districts conduct evaluations but the fiscal agent receives the consolidated reimbursement.
+**A:** In an SSA, member districts conduct initial evaluations but the fiscal agent receives the consolidated reimbursement.
 The fiscal agent is then responsible for distributing funds to member districts according to their SSA agreement.

 ### Q: Can a district receive multiple reimbursements for the same student?